I'll introduce some useful FuelPHP functions that I know only I've used before!

 return [ 'fuelphp' => [ 'app_created' => function(){}, 'request_created' => function(){}, 'request_started' => function(){}, 'controller_started' => function(){}, 'controller_finished' => function(){}, 'response_created' => function(){}, 'request_finished' => function(){}, 'shutdown' => function(){}, ], ];

-This will add processing to the array using an anonymous function.
+This involves adding processing within the array using an anonymous function.

-Also, if you want to write processing before the return but don't want to write it globally, there is the following method.
+Also, for those who want to write processing before the return statement but don't want to write it globally, there's the following method:

 return call_user_func(funtion(){ // Write common processing for all events here $a = 'hogehoge'; // For example... return [ 'shutdown' => function() use ($a){ Log::debug($a); }, ]; });